 Keeping your posts updated will make your articles even more valuable, and Google will reward you by ranking your post higher in search.

 Think of Wikipedia.
 The posts are being continuously revised.
 That is why if you search for Abraham Lincoln, for example, you will find Wikipedia’s article ranking number one.

 The article started with just a few thousand words and now has over ten thousand words.
 The amount of detail that has been added to the post is what makes it rank number one in the search.

 If someone would like to learn about Abraham Lincoln, they would visit Wikipedia’s post first.

 Easy to Read

 The last thing I would like to go over is having your post easy to read.

-Many people search for content throughout the day when they have a few extra moments.
+Many people search for things to read throughout the day when they have a few extra moments.
 They could be in line at the grocery store or wait for their child to finish their after-school activity.

 - Use bold text to highlight key points

 - Use numbers